release-it/release-it/docs/github-releases.md

 ## Comments

-To add a comment on each merged pull requests and closed issue that is part of the release, set `github.comments` to `true`.
+To submit a comment to each merged pull requests and closed issue that is part of the release, set `github.comments` to `true`.
 Here are the default settings:

 ```json